Charity Events 2017/2018

 We have been in contact with the food bank and they have informed us that all food will be greatly received.
 At the beginning of each month we will be sending out a letter to our parents of the chosen class requesting their support for what we hope they will agree is a worthwhile cause.
 We will inform parents of a couple of key items which the food bank are currently running low on.
 The food parcel will then be delivered at the end of the month.
 All donations are welcome large or small and will be much appreciated.

-Thank you to those who have donated so far, Nursery and Reception who donated in September, Year 1 in October and Year 2 in November.
-We will continue our donations in the New Year.MacMillan – World’s Biggest Coffee Morning
+Thank you to those who have donated, Nursery and Reception who donated in September, Year 1 in October, Year 2 in February, Year 3 in March, Year 4 in April and Year 5 and 6 in June.MacMillan – World’s Biggest Coffee Morning

 MacMillan Cancer Support are a charity that help and support people affected by cancer; from diagnosis, throughout treatment and beyond.
 They aim to reach and improve the lives of everyone living with cancer; they do this by helping give people the energy, strength and inspiration to take back control, live life to the full and feel more like themselves again as ‘life with cancer is still life’.